ARMmbed/mbed-client/README.md

                        (const uint32_t)size);
         res->set_execute_function(execute_callback(this,&M2MLWClient::execute_function));
 ```

-When the client will receive POST request for Execute from LWM2M server for this resource, then this function will be called and executed.
+When the client receives the POST request for **Execute** from the LWM2M server for this resource, this function will be called and executed.

-###Information Reporting Interface
+### Information Reporting Interface

-The Information Reporting Interface is used by a LWM2M Server to observe any changes in registered Resource on a LWM2M Client, receiving notifications when new values are available.
-This observation relationship is initiated by sending an “Observe” operation to the L2M2M Client for an Object, an Object Instance or a Resource.
-An observation ends when a “Cancel Observation” operation is performed.
+The Information Reporting Interface is used by the LWM2M Server to observe any changes in a registered Resource on the LWM2M Client, receiving notifications when new values are available.
+This observation relationship is initiated by sending an **Observe** operation to the L2M2M Client for an Object, an Object Instance or a Resource.
+An observation ends when a **Cancel Observation** operation is performed.

-Information Reporting interface includes sub-features and currently supported are:
+Information Reporting interface supports the following sub-features:

 - Observe
 - Notify
 - Cancel

-Currently, Information Reporting is handled only at Resources level, support for Object and Object Instances will be added in later releases.
+Currently, Information Reporting is handled only at Resources level.
+Support for Object and Object Instances will be added in later releases.

-###Observe
+### Observe

 The LWM2M Server initiates an observation request for changes of Dynamic Resource, Resources within an Object Instance or for all the Object Instances of an Object within the LWM2M Client.

-Related parameters for “Observe” operation are described in *Write Attributes* section.
+Related parameters for the **Observe** operation are described in [Write Attributes](#write-attributes) section.
-When “Observe” operation contains only Object ID, the “Notify” operation MUST be done per Object Instance.
+When the **Observe** operation contains only Object ID, the **Notify** operation MUST be done per Object Instance.

-In order to make your Resource observable , you need to set the Observable parameter as true for your object.
+To make your Resource observable, you need to set the Observable parameter as true for your object:

 ```
  object->set_observable(true);
 ```

-For Dynamic resource, while creating the resource, you can define if you want the resource to be observable
+If you want a Dynamic resource to be observable do the following when creating the resource:

 ```
 M2MResource* create_dynamic_resource(const String &resource_name,